- API fetch

 cache.reserveCapacity(1000)

-Converting Dictionary to Array
+Converting to Arrays

 let sortedKeys = prices.keys.sorted()